G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

     - Improved type safety across components with proper React.RefObject typing
     - Simplified the main component by delegating rendering to specialized components

+4.  **Error Handling Improvements:**
+    - Created a dedicated `MediaErrorBoundary` component to catch and handle media errors
+    - Implemented proper error boundary pattern with fallback UI
+    - Enhanced ImageElement and VideoElement to properly throw errors for boundary to catch
+    - Added detailed error reporting with customizable debug mode
+    - Provided user-friendly error messages with recovery options

 ### What Still Needs To Be Done:

 1.  **Code Cleanup:**